How to Grow and Care for a Winter Cassia Bush

 Florida’s fall colors are a little different than those up north.
-While others are watching the last colorful leaves of autumn drift away in the stiff breezes, those same winds are shaking the blooms of Winter Cassia to a golden frenzy.
+While others are watching the last colorful leaves of autumn drift away in the stiff breezes, those same winds are shaking the blooms of a winter cassia bush to a golden frenzy.

-Winter Cassia, sometimes called Christmas Cassia, can be grown in zones 9 – 11, and is an excellent host plant for bright yellow sulphur butterflies.
-In fact, in the fall, the green caterpillars begin consuming the golden flowers along with the leaves, and turn a brilliant yellow themselves!
+Winter cassia, sometimes called Christmas cassia, can be grown in zones 9 to 11, and is an excellent host plant for bright yellow sulphur butterflies.
+In fact, in the fall, the green caterpillars begin consuming the yellow flowers along with the leaves.
+Then they turn a brilliant yellow themselves!

-The fall-blooming shrub sold as Winter Cassia can be one of several cassia species.
+The fall-blooming shrub sold as winter cassia can be one of several cassia species.
 Cassia bicapsularis syn.
 Senna bicapsularis, the most commonly sold, is not native to the U.S., but is generally considered non-invasive.
 Be cautious of confusing it with Senna pendula var. glabrata, which looks very similar but has invasive tendencies in some areas.
-(Learn more here.)
-You can also seek out native cassias, such as Privet Cassia (Senna Lingustrina), to avoid potential problems.
+You can also seek out native cassias, such as privet cassia (Senna lingustrina), to avoid potential problems.